-A vital consideration in the home building industry is building with durable, weather resistant lap siding.
-Many builders build with fiber cement siding because wind, rain, snow, cold, drought, heat and sun all effect the condition of your home and extreme weather can have a severe impact on its structure.
+A vital consideration in the home building industry is building with durable, weather-resistant lap siding.
+Many builders build with fiber cement siding because wind, rain, snow, cold, drought, heat and sun all affect the condition of your home and extreme weather can have a severe impact on its structure.
 Home builders are knowledgeable about the weather conditions in their area and build homes with materials that are best suited to the environment.

 Here is how weather conditions take their toll on a home.

 Wind can cause two conditions: up-lift and racking.
 Up-lift develops when rapidly moving wind creates an area of lower pressure on the leeward roof slope, walls, and inside the house.
 The home’s inside pressure can push the structural components outward.
 Homebuilders use special connections to attach the roof to the house in areas that experience extreme conditions such as hurricanes and tornadoes.
 Racking can occur when the high wind forces do not hit the house squarely.
 The home’s framing will usually withstand the racking force, but extremely high winds can tear shingles off the roof.
 The wind can also create major damage by driving rain up under roof shingles, vertical siding, window frames, doors and roofs.
 It is important all these construction materials are properly installed and maintained to avoid damage to your home.